Ronny Rieken: Trial and imprisonment

 In Rieken's trial before the jury, it was said that he had been abused by his father in his childhood.
 The presiding judge, who had already sentenced Rieken in 1989 for the rape of his sister, expressed doubts about his father's sexual abuse.
-Rieken had committed his first rape at the age of 19, on a girl from the neighborhood.
+Rieken had committed his first rape at the age of 19, on a girl from the neighbourhood.
 At 21, he raped his sister, who was two years younger than he was.
 Rieken had choked her with a belt until she was unconscious in order to subsequently rape her twice without resistance from her.

-During his imprisonment for the rape of his sister, he did not receive a therapy but was treated only for alcoholism.
+During his imprisonment for the rape of his sister, he did not receive therapy but was treated only for alcoholism.
 His original prison term of ten years had been reduced to five and a half years after he appealed the verdict.
 Because of good behaviour, Rieken was released after just three years.
 A few weeks later, he abused the daughter of his future brother-in-law.

 The appeal lodged by Rieken against his last sentence was rejected in 1999 by the Federal Court of Justice.

 The Oldenburg district court sentenced him to life imprisonment, resulting in a minimum detention of well over 15 years.
 He is now serving his sentence at Celle Prison.
 In March 2012, it was found that Rieken had not worked up his deeds and therefore will not be released before 2021 at the earliest.
 On 9 May 2012, this decision was confirmed by the Celle Court, making it legally binding.